MiguelPelegrina/java_school_online_store_documentation/docs/system_architecture.md

   - DTO
   - Entity

-This system architecture leverages modern and widely-used technologies to ensure a scalable, maintainable, and secure online bookstore application.
-It encourages separation of concerns, ease of development, and collaboration among frontend and backend teams.
+This system architecture leverages modern and widely-used technologies to ensure a scalable, maintainable, and secure web application.
+It encourages separation of concerns and ease of development.
 Continuous integration, deployment automation, and containerization contribute to a streamlined development and deployment process.

+### Future development

+Looking ahead, in the future I would like to add the following improvements to the code:

+- Testing the frontend with tools like Nightwatch.
+- Using cloud services.